 With Janet’s involvement in wildlife protection, Temba took us to a carcass of a dead dog that had been used to bait a crocodile.

 The Parks Board had removed the snare, but the dog was still there.
-There is such a fine balance between meeting the needs of people, (wild) animals and nature.
+There are such a fine balance between meeting the needs of people, (wild) animals and nature.

 Things to do at Leopard Walk Lodge